 What is innovation?
 It can be a new invention, technology, process, or business concept.
 However, it is most often a significant variation or improvement to something that already exists.
 Innovation is the skill of developing the new “best solution”—from the customer’s point of view.

-The talent to see and develop things in new ways—that customers love—can be the basis of a good business.
-However, innovation requires risk and sometimes customers aren’t impressed, or the competition swoops in and knocks off your great new idea.
+The talent to envision and develop things in new ways—that customers love—can be the basis of a good business.
+However, innovation requires risk and sometimes customers aren’t impressed, or the competition swoops in and knocks off your amazing idea.
 You also need the second great talent.

 Many small businesses flourish because the owner is a natural at building relationships.
 He is a person with vision, has a strong will to get his idea to market, is sometimes daring, and usually very likable or even charismatic.
 He just seems to make things happen.
 He is a “rainmaker.”

-When I operated my framed-art business, I was in my twenties and pretty wet behind the ears.
+When I operated my framed-art business, I was in my twenties and very inexperienced.
 At trade shows, buyers would tell us that our products were better than our competition.
-So why were competitors ten times larger than we were?
+So why did competitors have ten times more sales than we did?
 Well, innovative products drove our business, not marketing and sales.
-We weren't effective at building relationships; we lacked industry influence and clout!
+We weren’t effective at building relationships; we lacked industry influence and clout!

-Execution is all about creating good business systems that deliver a consistent and desirable result, routinely meeting and exceeding customer expectations.
-As your company matures and grows, systematic improvement of business processes is the secret to long-term success.
+Execution is all about creating good business systems and processes that deliver a consistent and desirable result, routinely meeting and exceeding customer expectations.
+As your company matures and grows, the systematic improvement of business processes is the secret to long-term success.

 In my framed-art business, the marketplace was very competitive.
 Our manufacturing processes and costs were calculated in pennies.
-The business had to run like a Swiss watch for us to be profitable.
-It was not easy to have everything run smoothly all of the time.
+The business had to run smoothly and efficiently for us to be profitable—not an easy task.

 One day, I read a book by Charles Jay Coonradt, The Game of Work.
-We created systems that were like games—and we kept score.
+We created business systems that were like games—and we kept score.
 Productivity soared.
 This was my first experience with systems thinking.
-The principles I learned over thirty years ago very much apply in today’s world.
+The principles I learned over thirty years ago are just as valuable today.

-Now, I am a bit fanatical on the topic of business systems and processes.
-You should be too.
+Now, I am a bit fanatical about the topic of business systems and processes.
+You should be too!

 So, which talent is the most important?
-Innovation will get your juices flowing and provide opportunities for high margins and growth.
+Innovation will get you motivated and provide opportunities for high profit-margins and growth.
 Relationship building will ensure that your business continually attracts new customers.
-Systemization and execution will enable you to retain customers and generate a healthy profit.
+Systemization and execution will enable you to retain customers and generate a healthy financial return.

 Conclusion: If you want to become a great company, find a way to do all three!
 Each skill can be learned, but it’s not likely that the relationship builder is also a systems person.
-Hire those who compliment your strengths.
-As you acquire partners or managers, be sure to get an innovator, a relationship builder and a Systems Thinker.
+Hire those who complement your strengths.
+As you acquire partners or managers, be sure to get an innovator, a relationship builder, and a Systems Thinker.
 Your organization will become remarkable!